dandevri/website/posts/guides/writing-workflow.md

 ## Why write?
 Writing is a general good skill to have and it's the best medium to voice your opinions.
-For me it's a way to understand the material I'm personally learning and write thins to remember them.
+For me it's a way to understand the material I'm personally learning and write things to remember them.
 This is my entire writing workflow, from initial idea to draft to published article.

 Some guiding principles for my workflow: